Premier League postpone Man City v Arsenal clash over coronavirus fears | Goal.com

 The Premier League have decided to postpone Wednesday's match between Manchester City and Arsenal over coronavirus fears.

-The fixture, which had already been delayed due to respective cup commitments, is the latest European fixture to be interrupted by COVID-19 .
+A decision to postpone the game was made after it was revealed Arsenal staff had come into contact with Olympiacos owner, Evangelos Marinakis, who has been diagnosed with coronavirus.

-The decision to postpone the game was made after it was revealed Arsenal staff had come into contact with Olympiacos owner, Evangelos Marinakis, who has been diagnosed with coronavirus .
+"Tonight's Premier League match between Manchester City and Arsenal has been postponed as a precautionary measure following the announcement on Tuesday that Evangelos Marinakis has contracted COVID-19," a statement from the Premier League read.

-"Our Premier League match with Manchester City on Wednesday night has been postponed," an Arsenal club statement read.
+"Thirteen days ago, Olympiacos played Arsenal at Emirates Stadium in the UEFA Europa League and Mr Marinakis, the Greek club's owner, met with several Arsenal squad members and staff.

 "As a result of this exercise we identified that a number of players met the Olympiacos owner immediately following the game.